Renszit/Renszit/README.md

 I'm a full-stack web developer with a background in media and graphic design.

 - 🔭  I’m currently working on a Record Collectors and Stores platform.
-- 🌱  I’m currently learning about developing quick front-end applications with Material.ui
+- 🌱  I’m currently learning more about SASS and SCSS.
 - 😄  Pronouns: He/Him
 - ⚡   Fun fact: I'm a record collector (vinyl)
 - 💬  Ask me about anything!